prison-radio-association/podcast-s-talk/static/content/transcripts/episode-8-living-with-hiv.md

 ---
 **Sex Talk Episode 8 – Living with HIV**

-You&#39;re listening to Sex Talk.
+**Voice Over:** You&#39;re listening to Sex Talk.
 A podcast all about sex.
 In this episode expect to hear some colourful language and conversations of a sexual nature.
 You may want to pop on a pair of headphones for some privacy during this podcast.

 **Voice over:** Sex talk.
 Coming up on this episode of sex talk